home-assistant/core/README.md

 ### Philips Hue
 To get Philips Hue working you will have to connect Home Assistant to the Hue bridge.

-*Note*: Home Assistant depends on a feature of Phue that is available on GitHub but not on Pypi.
-Home Assistant will include Phue as a git submodule till this issue is resolved.
-Before using Philips Hue you will have to install the Phue library so it can create a config file.
-Do so by running from the Home Assistant directory: `pip3 install -e homeassistant/external/phue`.

 Run the following command from your config dir and follow the instructions:

 ```bash